KonoTyran/Minecraft_AP_Randomizer/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: "[Feature Request] Name of Feature"
+about: Request a new feature, or enhancement to a current feature.
-title: ''
+title: "[Feature Request] name of feature"
 labels: enhancement
 assignees: ''